alexisvalentino/psych/README.md

-# Patchstack Academy
+# Psych Academy

 ## What is it
-**Patchstack Academy** is a community-built website created by people fascinated with web security.
+**Psych Academy** is a community-built website created by people fascinated with psychology - credits to patchstack!

 [**Join our Community**](https://discord.com/invite/patchstack-alliance-1024691600619745334) to meet us better.